Akash8292/Environment_Sound_Detection/README.md

 # Future work

-In future, i'm looking forward to train CNN model based on inception network and residual network and to improve model's accuracy.
+In the future, I look forward to using a Recurrent Neural Network model to determine which model provides me with greater accuracy.

-# License

-This project is licensed under the Apache 2.0 License - see the <a href="https://github.com/karanhk/Environmental-Sound-Recogniser/blob/main/LICENSE">LICENSE</a>
-file for details

-# Connect with me

-Give your feedback at : karanhadiyal65@gmail.com